jpcre2/jpcre2/doxy/doxydoc.md

 For convenience, a shortcut function in `Regex` is available: `jp::Regex::match()`.
 It can take upto three arguments.
 If modifier is passed as an argument to this function, all other JPCRE2 and PCRE2 options will be reset to `0` and re-initialized according to the modifier string.

-If called with at least one argument, it uses a temporary match object to perform the match which does not use/change/affect any previous options.
+It uses a temporary match object to perform the match.

 To get match results, you will need to pass vector pointers that will be filled with match data.